-To quickly answer your query, in case it’s for a paper or something and you need an expert internet source: yes.
+To quickly answer your query, yes.
 Yes, chocolate can go bad.
 However, your chocolate probably hasn’t gone bad.

-So in this article, you’ll learn the reasoning behind my cool & dry advice, as well as the reason why it doesn’t matter if you keep your Charleston Chews & 3 Musketeers in the freezer (no matter where they live, Halloween chocolate is still not chocolate).
+So in this article, you’ll learn the reasoning behind my cool & dry advice, as well as the reason why it doesn’t matter if you keep your Charleston Chews & 3 Musketeers in the freezer.
 Read on to find out why, plus when each type of chocolate expires and how to store chocolate so that it never goes bad.

 Does Chocolate Go Bad?